 This Register is intended to record details of the occurrence of rare plants in vice-county 75, Ayrshire.
-It has been produced as part of a national initiative based on the Botanical Society of the British Isles (BSBI) vice-county system.
+It has been produced as part of a national initiative based on the Botanical Society of Britain and Ireland (BSBI) vice-county system.